Parks, Recreation and Historic Preservation

-Call 845-562-1195 for more information or to make an appointment.
+Call 845-562-1195 for more information or to schedule a group visit.
 Please note that some services may be unavailable due to weather or staffing.

 Visit the nation's first publicly owned historic site and tour the rooms where American history was made.
 In the critical months that General George Washington spent at Newburgh, he made some of his most important contributions to shaping the American republic.
 It was here that Washington rejected the idea of an American monarchy; ended the Newburgh Conspiracy, preventing potential military control of the government; created the Badge of Military Merit, forerunner of the Purple Heart; and circulated an influential letter to State Governors outlining the key principals he felt necessary for the new republic.